AyaHusein2001/Fly-Now/README.md

 # epfl-final-project
-The Flight Booking Application is a web-based platform that enables users to search, book, and manage flights from various airlines and airplanes.
+The Flight Booking Application is a web-based platform that enables users to search, book, nd manage flights from various airlines and airplanes.